top of page

 Plant a Palm Tree and Support it Properly

-If your palm tree is particularly tall when planting, then it is essential that after planting your palm tree, you provide proper support to ensure its stability and prevent it from toppling over.
+If your palm tree is particularly tall when planted, you must provide proper support to ensure its stability and prevent it from toppling over.

 Here’s how to create a sturdy support system: